Skip to main content

 • A patient wants his colonoscopy performed in December, after his deductible has been satisfied, rather than wait until July of the following year when he is officially due for his next exam.
 The physician accedes to this request.

-• A frail, elderly patient has some modest bowel concerns.
+• An elderly patient has some modest bowel concerns.
 The gastroenterologist does not suspect that these symptoms portend a serious issue.
 The patient is accompanied by her two children who are firm in their desire that their mother undergoes a colonoscopy to assure that all is well.
 The patient grudgingly agrees to proceed.
 The doctor schedules the procedure.

 Comments